SAYOOLA591/Microsoft-Azure-HoneyPot/README.md

 ## Project Overview

-To lure attackers, observe their TTPs (Tactics, Techniques, and Procedures), and potentially collect toolkits for analysis without putting real systems at risk.
-By analyzing the behavior of attackers within the honeypot, security teams can gain valuable threat intelligence, improve their defenses, and potentially prevent future attacks on critical systems.
+To lure attackers, observe their Tactics, Techniques, and Procedures (TTPs), and potentially collect toolkits for analysis without putting real systems at risk.
+By analyzing the behaviour of attackers within the honeypot, security teams can gain valuable threat intelligence, improve their defences, and potentially prevent future attacks on critical systems.

 This project sets up a live honeypot environment in **Microsoft Azure**, exposing:
 - A **Linux SSH honeypot** using [Cowrie](https://github.com/cowrie/cowrie)